 - You must maintain a University GPA of 2.75, with a 3.0 GPA in all music courses.

-For additional aid outside of the music department, visit the Financial Aid and Scholarships site.
+For additional aid outside of the music school, visit the Financial Aid and Scholarships site.

 - Grant-in-Aid Award: For undergraduate students only participating in ensembles.
 2.0 GPA required.